Second-Live/karma-up/docs/dev/04-public-api.md

 Whether the function exported by the config file returns a promise or not, the promise returned by `parseConfig()` will resolve with a parsed configuration object, an instance of the `Config` class, as the value.

-_**In most cases, `parseOptions.throwErrors = true` should also be set.
-This disables process exiting and allows errors to result in rejected promises.**_

-##### `parseOptions.throwErrors` option

-- **Type:** Boolean
-- **Default Value:** `false`

-In the past, `parseConfig()` would call `process.exit(exitCode)` when it encountered a critical failure.
-This meant that your own code had no way of responding to failures before the Node.js process exited.

-By passing `parseOptions.throwErrors = true`, `parseConfig()` will disable process exiting.

-For synchronous usage, it will throw an exception instead of exiting the process.
-Your code can then catch the exception and respond how ever it needs to.

-If the asynchronous API (`parseOptions.promiseConfig = true`) is being used, then `parseOptions.throwErrors = true` allows the promise to be rejected instead of exiting the process.

 ## `karma.constants`